Milad-Mrz/devops-lab5/README.md

    ```

    Follow the prompts and use the provided token.
 Specify the runner description, tags, executor, and Docker image.

-   ﻿﻿﻿1.GitLab instance URL enter: 	http://192.168.33.9/gitlab/
+   1. GitLab instance URL enter: 	http://192.168.56.9/gitlab/

-   2.Enter the token generated 	use previously generated
+   2. Enter the token generated 	use previously generated

-   ﻿﻿﻿3.Enter for the description: 	docker
+   3. Enter for the description: 	docker

-   ﻿﻿﻿4.Enter the gitlab-ci tag: 	integration
+   4. Enter the gitlab-ci tag: 	integration

-   ﻿﻿﻿5.Enter the executor: 		docker
+   5. Enter the executor: 		docker

-   6.﻿﻿﻿For the docker image enter: 	alpine:latest
+   6. ﻿﻿﻿For the docker image enter: 	alpine:latest

 7. Restart the runner: